 There are clinicians still wary of using speech recognition technology, but many believe it’s the future of healthcare.
 We are seeing speech recognition implementation being adopted rapidly all over the country by many hospitals and other health care facilities.
 Some say there are too many problems associated with it.
 Let’s take a look at a few of the most common things we here along with some suggested solutions:

 This is a major problem right here.
-Since all hospitals are by their very nature, essentially noisy places, the SR device will pick up the background static and weave it into the notes that the doctor is trying to dictate to the device.
+Since most medical facilities are by their very nature, essentially noisy places.
+The speech recognition microphones will pick up the background static and weave it into the notes.
 If this problem is not taken care of properly enough, the whole exercise can lead to the garbling of the written texts which will make no sense at all.

-Many senior physicians who have basically spent their entire lifetimes jotting down their myriad notes that are then typed by their assistants will almost certainly be quite skeptical about such new technological innovations.
+Many senior physicians have spent their entire career jotting down their notes on paper.
+Which are then typed by their assistants.
+These seniors tend to be most skeptical about switching over to such new technological innovations.

-Sometimes, a person’s accent, speech mannerisms and subtle nuances in pronunciation can confuse the AI (artificial intelligence) typically associated with these SR capable devices.
+Sometimes, a person’s accent, speech mannerisms, and subtle nuances in pronunciation can confuse the program.

-Solution: While the people responsible for the creation as well as the updating of this cutting edge technology are always working to improve it substantially, however anyone using the device can easily make sure that he or she is able to help the system along, by speaking both clearly and slowly so that the device has no issues with picking up the right words.
+Industry leaders such as Nuance are continually updating of this cutting edge technology.
+They are always working to improve it substantially.
+However anyone using this technology can easily make sure that he or she is able to help the system along.
+Just by simply being aware of speaking both clearly and slowly so that the program has no issues with picking up the right words.

-Furthermore, it will also help, to proof read all the documents to ensure that there are no inadvertent errors that might have passed unnoticed though the whole transcription process.
+Furthermore, it will also help, to proof read all the documents to ensure that there are no inadvertent errors.
+Occasionally errors might have passed unnoticed though the dictation process.